RosettaCommons/documentation/stepwise.md

 Das, R. (2013) "Atomic-accuracy prediction of protein loop structures enabled by an RNA-inspired ansatz", PLoS ONE 8(10): e74830. doi:10.1371/journal.pone.0074830 [Link](http://dx.doi.org/10.1371/journal.pone.0074830).

+(A benchmark of this newer stochastic stepwise monte carlo framework is underway.)

 Application purpose
 ===========================================